ClintH/ixfx-demos/ml/vision/object-detection/README.md

 Quick start:
 1. Running a local web server, open `index.html`.
 It may take a moment to load the TensorFlow model.
-2. Click `Start` in the top-right panel to use your camera 3 Take a look at the shape of the raw data streaming in the console
+2. Click `Start` in the top-right panel to use your camera.
+3. Take a look at the shape of the raw data streaming in the console

 The next step is to comment out these lines in _index.html_.
 This will remove the corner panel.